Khlick/matlabUiHacks/README.md

 ## Disclaimer

 These scripts were originally created on an a MATLAB 2018a (student) installation and I provide __no guarantee__ that the methods, scripts, hacks, etc. will work.
 I also can't promise that they will work for earlier or later versions of MATLAB.
-Furthermore, use these examples at your own risk!
+Furthermore, use code from these examples freely and __*at your own risk!*__